DEBATE ON EUROPE

 Most analyses conducted by the numerous think thanks and researchers in Europe offers very useful insights.
 Europe’s People’s Forum provides an exclusive selection of articles so they may reach the audience they deserve.

 The partner organisations help engage the wider population in the online discussions and can present their own proposals, before the citizens in the meetings agree on recommendations for the future EU.
-In a conference in the Danish Parliament the recommendations from the citizens Democratic Fora will be presented and discussed by the politicians before formulation of the Danish positions to the future of EU.
+In an expected conference with the Danish Parliament the recommendations from the citizens Democratic Fora should be presented and discussed by the politicians before formulation of the Danish positions to the future of EU.

 Danish Democratic Forum